-Not that the relationship between Christiana and the government/police has been a happy one.
-There would be raids from time to time, mostly to clear the place of hash, and these unwelcome interventions would often lead to violence.
-On the day I walked into Christiana, the atmosphere was friendly and relaxed.
-A fascinating car-free zone of homemade houses, workshops, art galleries, organic stalls and cafes; I was really enjoying the experience until suddenly, out of nowhere, the chilled vibe was shattered by the sound of police sirens, shouting voices and stomping boots.
-With people scarpering in all directions around me, I simply froze, having no idea what to do.
+Not that the relationship between Freetown Christiana and the authorities has been a happy one.
+There would be raids from time to time (mostly to clear the place of hash) and these unwelcome interventions would often lead to violence.
+On the day I walked into Freetown Christiana the atmosphere was friendly and relaxed.
+A fascinating car-free zone of homemade houses, workshops, art galleries, organic stalls and cafes, I was really enjoying the experience until suddenly, out of nowhere, the chilled out vibe was shattered by the sound of police sirens, shouting voices and stomping boots.
+With people scarpering in all directions, I simply froze with no idea what to do.
 Within minutes the police had control of the place, forming a human barricade through Pusher Street and performing what looked like random raids in some of the homes.
 In total defiance of the no photography signs peppered around me, I managed to sneak my camera out of my coat pocket and grab a quick shot of the chaos.

 February 2005.
-I returned to Copenhagen a few years later for a winter perspective.
-Insanely, I’d come to visit the same girl as before and lo and behold, things failed to work out again.
+I returned to Copenhagen for a second visit just a few years later for a winter perspective.
+Insanely, I’d come to visit the same girl as before and… lo and behold… things failed to work out again.
 Talk about a sucker for punishment!
-This time at least, she was living in Copenhagen and I didn’t have to go exploring alone.
-Among the highlights of that second trip, a crisp, wintry walk around Frederiksberg Park, with stirring views of its baroque, seventeenth century Palace.
-There was a devilishly threatening atmosphere to the grounds that afternoon, the grey sky informed by just a touch of light blue, the ghostly linden trees seemingly protecting the palace like poised soldiers.
-“I hope you don’t feel like you wasted your time coming here,” said the girl and somehow her words seemed to fit perfectly.
+This time at least she was living in Copenhagen and I didn’t have to go exploring alone.
+Among the highlights of that second trip was a crisp, wintry walk around Frederiksberg Gardens, the 64-hectare expanse that surrounds Frederiksberg Palace.